 6. Kong: Skull Island – Vietnam

 The 2017 blockbuster was a box-office success grossing $566 million.
 The movie is predominantly shot around Vietnam, mostly around the Trang An region near Hanoi.
 The gigantic creature seems to fit right into his surroundings, with limestone karsts rising up around him, dwarfed by his enormous size.
-Trang An is an underrated and picturesque part of the country, and the government has recreated King Kong Island with village huts, actors playing aboriginals and props like a boat where you can take pictures.
+Trang An is an underrated and picturesque part of the country.
+Come here to visit the government-recreated King Kong Island in the middle of the water.
+It is replete with village huts, actors playing aboriginals and props like a boat where you can take pictures.
 Beyond the attraction of the erstwhile movie set, Trang An is packed with beauty, best explored on a boat weaving through low-ceilinged caves.

 Photo credit: Kong: Skull Island (2017)